Do we have lift off or lockdown still?

 Most countries will allow re-entry of citizens, with required self-quarantine.
 Any other entry that is not citizen related is rare.
 Essential medical staff is a common exception.

-➤ Antigua and Barbuda has lifted their ban on commercial flights on the 1st of June, and officially incoming traffic resumed to VC Bird Int'l Airport.
+➤ Antigua and Barbuda has lifted their ban on commercial flights, and officially incoming traffic resumed to VC Bird Int'l Airport.
 Passengers and crew who have been in Canada, China, Europe, Japan, Singapore or South Korea in the past 28 days are not allowed to enter.
 View details.

 Argentina has restrictions in place until the 1st of September, borders are closed to all arrivals except Argentine nationals or residents.

-Aruba has restricted the entry of residents and others through the 31st of May.
-They have said they may start allowing international entry as early as the 15th of June.
+Aruba has restricted the entry of residents and others through the 1st of July.

 Australia has restricted int'l entry until the end of July, at the earliest.